Monday, November 30, 2015

 The nice thing about acrylics is that you can layer the paints, so I began with shading in the background.
 I was going for an evening look, so I used a little Deep Midnight Blue (Americana) mixed with white.
 I kept the whiter area at the bottom, and the more bluish color around half way up and towards the top.

 Once that is dry, you can draw in where you would like the cabin to be.
 I like using watercolor pencils for my drawing, then the colors of the pencils easily blend in with the paint.
-If you'd like a different shape for the cabin, you can do a search on images online for cabins, to find the style that you would like to use.
+If you'd like a different shape for the cabin, you can do a search on images online for cabins, to find the general style that you would like to use.

 I reversed the direction of the cabin shape that I decided to use, because I wanted the cabin to sit on the right and to face towards the center.